Bank-Builder/checkcert/README.md

 > sudo crontab -e

-and then add a line according to youre requirements:
+and then add a line according to your requirements:
 ```
 *     *     *     *     1     checkcert -x -s -mail=user@gmail.com
 ```